ddev/ddev-addon-template/README.md

 11. Add a good short description to your repo, and add the label "ddev-get".
 It will immediately be added to the list provided by `ddev get --list --all`.
 12. When it has matured you will hopefully want to have it become an "official" maintained add-on.
 Open an issue in the [ddev queue](https://github.com/drud/ddev/issues) for that.

+Note that more advanced techniques are discussed in [DDEV docs](https://ddev.readthedocs.io/en/latest/users/extend/additional-services/#additional-service-configurations-and-add-ons-for-ddev).

 **Contributed and maintained by [@CONTRIBUTOR](https://github.com/CONTRIBUTOR) based on the original [ddev-contrib recipe](https://github.com/drud/ddev-contrib/tree/master/docker-compose-services/RECIPE) by [@CONTRIBUTOR](https://github.com/CONTRIBUTOR)**

 **Originally Contributed by [somebody](https://github.com/somebody) in https://github.com/drud/ddev-contrib/...)